nginxinc/nginx-ingress-workshops/OSS/labs/lab10/readme.md

     <summary>Click for Hints!</summary>
     <br/>
     <p>
         <strong>Answer: </strong>  NGINX is not caching any HTTP objects with the ".jpeg" extension!
 Confirm this by looking at the YAML file, line #31.
 This line is a regular expression (regex) that tells NGINX to look at the end of the URL, and match only on these object type extensions.
 "JPEG is not included" in this regex.
 Are there other JPEG objects, for which Caching should be enabled?
+Should you modify the regex to include jpeg objects?
     </p>

 </details>